jwillis1010/Spelling_Bee_Helper/README.md

 Thanks to the Oxford dictionaries for making an API available for free/public use.

 Future Improvements:
-1. Use Dictionary.com API to verify the answers.
+1. Use Dictionary.com API to verify the answers - Done.
+11/29/18
 2. Optimize.
 3. Use more dictionary files.